Why hashrate hijacking is such a big problem for miners and how it's solved with the improved security of Stratum V2.

 In this article, we’ll explain what those features are in greater depth and why they matter to the people who matter, the miners.

-When Slush Pool mined its first block in 2010, most mining was happening on the personal computers of enthusiasts in North America and Europe.
+When Braiins Pool (formerly Slush Pool) mined its first block in 2010, most mining was happening on the personal computers of enthusiasts in North America and Europe.
 For context, a single new-generation ASIC today has roughly 700x more hashing power than the entire network did back then.

 The technology has come a long way.
 At the same time, the business side of the mining industry has gone from nonexistent to ultra-competitive.